 During the second half of 2022, we began the process of migrating subscribers off the Transition Services Agreement ("TSA") with T-Mobile, including the billing systems, and onto our own billing and operational support systems.
 The migration of subscribers to our new billing and operational support systems accelerated during the fourth quarter of 2022 and continued in the first and second quarters of 2023.
-The migration of subscribers during the first and second quarters of 2023 negatively impacted our Wireless churn rate and our results of operations.
-During the second quarter of 2023, we completed the migration of subscribers off the TSA with T-Mobile and onto our own billing and operational support systems.
-As of December 31, 2023, we had 7.378 million Wireless subscribers.
+The migration of subscribers during the first and second quarters of 2023 negatively impacted our Wireless churn rate and our results of operational support systems.
+As of December 31, 2023, we completed the migration of subscribers.
 Currently, we offer Wireless subscribers competitive consumer plans with no annual service contracts and monthly service plans including high-speed data and unlimited talk and text, and financing arrangements for wireless devices for certain qualified subscribers.

 ACP Subscribers.
 A portion of our subscriber base and revenue is comprised of subscribers who receive benefits under ACP.
 The ACP program is expected to end unless Congress appropriates additional funding.
 As a result, the FCC has begun taking steps to wind down the ACP and has announced that ACP stopped accepting new applications and enrollments on February 7, 2024.
 The FCC projects that households enrolled in the ACP will continue to receive the benefit on their service through April 2024.
 This date is an estimate and may change.
 Without additional funding from Congress, the FCC anticipates that the current ACP funding is projected to run out in April 2024.
-Discontinuation, amendment or repeal of ACP, or replacement of ACP with one having different eligibility requirements and/or funding levels could negatively impact, among other things, our net Wireless subscriber activations and results of operations or impose additional costs on our business.
-If ACP funding is ultimately restored or replaced, there can be no assurance that the timing of the restoration or replacement will not lead to service interruptions and negatively impact, among other things, our net Wireless ARPU than other Wireless subscribers.
+Discontinuation, amendment or repeal of ACP, or replacement of ACP with one having different eligibility requirements and/or funding levels could negatively impact, among other things, our net Wireless subscriber activations and results of operations or replacement will not lead to service interruptions and negatively impact, among other things, our net Wireless subscriber activations and results of operations.
+Generally, ACP subscribers have lower Wireless ARPU than other Wireless subscribers.